-The outcomes of the assessment were expected to guide priorities and activities that were required to most effectively manage and mitigate exposure to the community.
+The outcomes of the assessment were expected to guide priorities and activities that will be required to most effectively manage and mitigate any identified risk to the community.

-This report presents the methodology and findings of the Health Impact Assessment completed for the Woodsreef Mine Major Rehabilitation Project (Remediation) undertaken by SLR on behalf of the NSW Department of Planning and Environment.
+This report, under the scope provided by the Woodsreef Taskforce, presents the methodology and findings of the Long Term Health Risk Assessment completed for the Woodsreef Mine Major Rehabilitation Project (Remediation) undertaken by SLR on behalf of the NSW Department of Planning and Environment.